 The origins of honey and beekeeping go back millennia.
 The practice is depicted on papyrus records and scenes painted or inscribed on ancient Egyptian temple walls.
 Raising bees was not restricted to the Mediterranean region.
 The Aztecs were also fond of honey, enjoying it for breakfast in a chocolate beverage made with hot chili peppers and vanilla.
-What’s more, Amerindian peoples boiled their corn with added honey and Chinese writings from the 16th century BC also mention beekeeping.
-In addition to its use as a food or condiment, honey has been used since the days of antiquity as a skin cream and a dressing for wounds.
+What’s more, Amerindian peoples boiled their corn with added honey and Chinese writings from the 16

 Depending on the species of flower visited by the bees, honey has a specific aroma, flavour and colour.
 Quebec is home to a number of types of honey, notably clover (1), wildflower (2), blueberry (3), raspberry (4), goldenrod (5), linden (6), apple (7), buckwheat (8) and dandelion (9).